EvilEyedPigeon/udacity-fsnd-p5-linux-server-config/README.md

 - Other packages required by the application have been installed.
 - Item Catalog application has been setup.

+Some possible improvements:

+- Using UFW rate limiting to prevent brute force attacks.
+- Configuring backup (definitely at least for the database).
+- Apache status monitoring with mod_status module.
+- System monitoring with [Munin][12] or [Nagios][13].

 User management
 ---------------